NaturalHistoryMuseum/su2014/README.md

 The specimen images are a good draw and throughput can be continuous - so use the big screen to display a visualisation of images added to the photostream.
 This should be live and dynamic - mounted at height behind the display. [#1](/../../issues/1)

 For the visualisation to work well, the images from the digitsation process should be added to flickr as they are created.
-Need a process in place to do this. [#2](/../../issues/2)
+Need a pipeline to do this. [#2](/../../issues/2)